-This bill permits an applicant for or a holder of a plenary or farm winery license to apply to the Director of the Division of Alcoholic Beverage Control to enter into an agreement with a host New Jersey winery to use the host's equipment and space in an alternating proprietorship for production of wine in a manner consistent with regulations promulgated by the Alcohol and Tobacco Tax and Trade Bureau.
+This bill permits an applicant for or a holder of a plenary or farm winery license to apply to the Division of Alcoholic Beverage Control for approval to enter into an agreement with a host New Jersey winery to use the host's equipment and space in an alternating proprietorship for production of wine.
+The division is required to approve the agreement if it determines the Alcohol and Tobacco Tax and Trade Bureau has approved the proposed alternating proprietorship arrangement and that no applicable State alcohol licensing or taxation law, or related regulation or special ruling would be violated.
+The bill requires the division to approve or deny an application within 180 days, unless the applicant agrees to an extension.